 6. METROPOLITAN (1990) dir.
 Whit Stillman

 Tom, a middle-class Princeton student, finds himself attending a dress ball one evening and suddenly finds himself sucked up into a group of young and very rich socialites who are in the middle of debutante season.
 And as he ingratiates himself to the group he finds himself travelling to well-decorated after well-decorated event.
 To describe the plot of a Stillman movie is pointless, as the heart of the movie is the dialogue that happens in and around these Christmas gatherings, as the socialites try to make sense of the outmoded lifestyle that they don’t really want to live but have been forced to partake in due to their social standing.
 While their world is perhaps a little bit different than you and I live in, it is nonetheless the perfect movie for any of us who have had to muddle through the Christmas season with obligations galore.

 5. FANNY AND ALEXANDER (1982) dir.
 Ingmar Bergman

 I know that whenever I’m hankering for some Christmas spirit, I turn to the works of Swedish existentialist director Ingmar Bergman.
-In all seriousness though this intimate epic of two children’s experience with their large and expansive family is for the first 45 minutes a Christmas movie.
+In all seriousness though this intimate epic of of a large and expansive family is for the first 45 minutes a Christmas movie.
 This first section is a deep and immersive dive into a traditional Swedish Christmas replete with a feast, games, family squabbles, and a general spirit of joviality.
 Unfortunately the movie is also three hours long and quickly moves away from its festive beginnings, thus eliminating it from contention from being an actual Christmas movie.
 Other than that though, this movie is as close to perfect as you can get.

 4. L.A.
 CONFIDENTIAL (1997) dir.
 Curtis Hanson